-- 61. Police officers have repeatedly told New York City news investigations that their supervisors pressure them into reaching "performance goals," resulting in the violation of innocent New Yorker's civil rights.12 - 62.
-The City's inability to prevent its officers from abusing the stop and frisk policy is emblematic of the City's continuing failures to exercise adequate control over the NYPD, and to prevent police officers from abusing their authority.
-Such failures have led to further abuse of authority by police officers, including the incident underlying Plaintiff's Complaint. - 63.
-All of the aforementioned has created a climate where police officers and detectives lie to prosecutors and in police paperwork and charging instruments, and testify falsely, with no fear of reprisal.
-As the Honorable Jack Weinstein, United States District Court Judge for the Eastern District of New York, has written:
+innocent New Yorker's civil rights.12

+81. The City's inability to prevent its officers from abusing the stop and frisk policy is emblematic of the City's continuing failures to exercise adequate control over the NYPD, and to prevent police officers from abusing their authority.
+Such failures have led to further abuse of authority by police officers, including the incident underlying Plaintiffs' Complaint.

+82. All of the aforementioned has created a climate where police officers and detectives lie to prosecutors and in police paperwork and charging instruments, and testify falsely, with no fear of reprisal.
+As one the Honorable Jack Weinstein, United States District Court Judge of the Eastern District of New York, has written:

 Informal inquiry by the court and among the judges of this court, as well as knowledge of cases in other federal and state courts, has revealed anecdotal evidence of repeated, widespread falsification by arresting police officers of the New York City Police Department.
-Despite numerous inquiries by commissions and strong reported efforts by the present administration-through selection of candidates for the police force stressing academic and other qualifications, serious training to avoid constitutional violations, and strong disciplinary action within the department-there is some evidence of an attitude among officers that is sufficiently widespread to constitute a custom or policy by the city approving illegal conduct of the kind now charged.
+Despite numerous inquiries by commissions and strong reported efforts by the present administration-through selection of candidates for the police force stressing academic and other qualifications, serious training to avoid constitutional violations, and strong disciplinary action within the department there is some evidence of an attitude among officers that is sufficiently widespread to constitute a custom or policy by the city approving illegal conduct of the kind now charged.